Coir Mats—An Eco-Friendly Sustainable Production Process!

-Since coco matting is available in a range of styles—from coir and rubber backed mats to fully coco fiber scrapers, the assembly of these products can vary.
-But if you’re interested in learning more, here is a step by step guide to the production of 100% coir mats or otherwise known as scrapers.
+Since natural coir matting is available in a range of styles—from coir and rubber backed mats to fully coco fiber scrapers, the assembly of these products can vary.
+But if you’re interested in learning more, here is a step-by-step guide to the production of 100% cocoa mats or otherwise known as scrapers.

-Coir Length: After being extracted, coir fiber is sorted and bundled based on the length of the fibers.
+After being extracted, coir fiber is sorted and bundled based on the length of the fibers.
 This is important because different sized fibers are better suited for different applications—shorter fibers are tough and used to make bristled rods.
-Longer fibers are perfectly suited to be woven.
+Longer fibers are perfectly suited to be woven into cocoa mats.

-Trimming: Although the fibers have previously been divided by length, the spun bristles are trimmed so that they are all the same length.
+Although the fibers have previously been divided by length, the spun bristles are trimmed so that they are all the same length.
 This is done by hand on a lower energy roller.
-This will fortify and beautify the coco matting, ensuring that all the bristle rods are uniform.
+This will fortify and beautify the natural coir matting, ensuring that all the bristle rods are uniform.

-The Frame: Skilled workers then weave together metal wire to make the frame of the mat.
+Skilled workers then weave together metal wire to make the frame of cocoa mats.
 This is also done entirely by hand, ensuring the quality of the product in a way that a huge industrial machine could never replicate.

-If you’re looking to reduce your carbon footprint, but aren’t willing to skimp on quality and durability (which you shouldn’t have to!), then coir mats are the perfect choice for your entryways!
-Small scale coco matting is a cottage industry that is staying in competition against bigger factory-based companies due to the high quality of their work.
+If you’re looking to reduce your carbon footprint but aren’t willing to skimp on quality and durability (which you shouldn’t have to!), then cocoa mats are the perfect choice for your entryways!
+Small-scale natural coir matting production is a cottage industry that is staying in competition against bigger factory-based companies due to the high quality of their work.
 A natural doormat is going to compliment your home and comes available in a number of designs and shapes—from half-moons, ovals, and even the curved edges that mimic the petals of a flower.
 And don’t forget, coconut fiber is so strong that it can easily stand up to moisture, snow, dirt and grime making it the perfect ally in your battle to keep your home clean.
-Available as a scraper, bristled, or woven doormat the functionality of coir is going to make it easy to apply its use to your home.
+Available as scraper, bristled, or woven cocoa mats the functionality of coir is going to make it easy to apply its use to your home.